TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 When using any move instruction larger than `MVB`, be careful to ensure that not only the starting point is within the bounds of available memory, but also all of the subsequent bytes.
 For example, if you have `8192` bytes of available memory (making `8191` the maximum address), you cannot use `MVQ` on the starting address `8189`, as that requires at least 8 bytes.

+Unlike other instructions, move instructions ignore any read size specifiers on pointer operands, with the size of the move instruction taking priority.
+For this reason and to avoid confusion, the read size of a source pointer operand (a pointer as the second operand) should always match the size of the move instruction being used.
+Destination pointer operands should never have any size specifier regardless of the move instruction size, in line with all other instruction pointer operands that aren't used to read a value.

 ## Maths and Bitwise Operations

 Math and bitwise instructions operate **in-place** in AssEmbly, meaning the first operand for the operation is also used as the destination for the resulting value to be stored to.
 Destinations, and thus the first operand, must always be a **register**.

-Mathematical and bitwise operations are always done with 64-bits, therefore if a memory location (e.g. a label or pointer) is used as the second operand, 8 bytes will be read starting at that address for the operation in little endian encoding (see the "moving with memory" section above for more info on little endian).
+Mathematical and bitwise operations are always done on 64-bit values.
+If an address is used as the second operand (either as a label reference or an address literal), 8 bytes will always be read in little endian encoding starting at that address (see the "moving with memory" section above for more information on little endian encoding).
+The number of bytes read from memory when using a pointer as the second operand depends on the pointer's read size specifier, though the result of the operation will still always be a 64-bit value, even when using smaller read sizes.
+Pointers are also read using little endian encoding.

 ### Addition and Multiplication